cnkilic/My-Portfolio/README.md

 # My-Portfolio
-My portfolio built with ReactJs, Vite, TailwindCSS.
+My portfolio built with ReactJs, Vite and TailwindCSS.